hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

-About the GIL, we won't dig into details of `how it is handled in cpyext`_: for the purpose of this post, it is enough to know that whenever we enter the C land, we store the current theead id into a global variable which is accessible also from C; conversely, whenever we go back from RPython to C, we restore this value to 0.
+About the GIL, we won't dig into details of `how it is handled in cpyext`_: for the purpose of this post, it is enough to know that whenever we enter the C land, we store the current thread id into a global variable which is accessible also from C; conversely, whenever we go back from RPython to C, we restore this value to 0.